Agency Partners

 Key learnings from this report

-• Berlin is the leading city for hiring UX / UI Engineers, with a remarkable 52% of all job postings, followed by Munich at 26% and Hamburg at 19%, indicating concentrated opportunities in these urban tech hubs.
+• Berlin emerges as the leading city for UX / UI Engineer opportunities, accounting for 48% of total job openings, followed by Munich at 24% and Hamburg at 17%.
+This concentration in urban tech hubs signifies a robust demand for talent within major German cities.

 Number of roles opened and closed for UX / UI Engineers in Germany in the last 3 months